🌟 KEY TAKEAWAYS

 Personal expenses cover a broad range of things from laptops and personal equipment to home wifi and cell phone plans.
 Unfortunately, even if you work from home and use your home wifi for business, you can’t continue deducting those expenses anymore.

-If you’re a W-2 employee, there are a number of W-2 tax credits and deductions you can claim to reduce your taxable income.
-One of the easiest deductions is the Standard Deduction, which almost everyone can claim.
-It’s a fixed amount based on age and filing status, so you can reduce your taxes.
+If you’re a W-2 employee, there are a number of W-2 tax credits and deductions you can claim to reduce your taxable income and income taxes.
+One of the easiest deductions is the standard deduction, which almost everyone can claim.
+It’s a flat amount based on age and filing status, so you can reduce your taxable income.
 You can also explore 401(k) contributions, itemized deductions like home mortgage interest deductions, and other tax breaks.

 FreshBooks accounting software helps you keep track of all your expenses so you can make the most of your tax relief claims.
 You can categorize expenses and find tax support to make tax season easier than ever.
 Try FreshBooks free to discover easy personal and business accounting today.